Migration and Mobilities

 2. The second research theme investigates the relationship between human aspiration, migration and development in Southeast Asia, with a focus on the development impact of migration in sending communities as well as the costs and risks of migration for the poor.

-3. A third research theme highlights the organisation and constitution of transnational (im)mobility as a means of (re)conceptualising different mobile practices, temporalities and rationalities that characterise people on the move in Asia.
-This theme gives weight to the role of migration brokerage and migration infrastructure in organizing and facilitating mobility.
+3. A third research theme highlights the organisation and constitution of transnational (im)mobility as a means of (re)conceptualising different mobile practices, temporalities and rationalities that characterise both human and non-human movement and flow.
+This theme gives weight to the role of migration brokerage and migration infrastructure in organising and facilitating mobility, as well as the diverse mobility systems that structure the movement of people alongside material objects and ideas, thereby shaping social practices on the ground.

 Asia Research Institute & Department of Geography